QasimAliMughal/FirebaseAuthentication/README.md

 # FirebaseAuthentication
-This includes the code for firebase login and signup generic functions.
+This includes the code for firebase login and signup generic functions for android.